Women's and Gender Studies

 Women's and Gender Studies majors are required to take a total of 32 credit hours.
 Students may sign up for a course either under the department number or under the Women's and Gender Studies number.
 Both numbers will count toward the Women's and Gender Studies major or minor.
 No more than two courses at the 100 level may count toward the major.
 All Women's and Gender Studies majors must take the following:

-- One course on women of color in the United States.
+a) One course on Women of Color in the United States.

-- Three courses that meet three of the four distribution requirements - Humanities, Arts, Social Sciences, and Sciences.
+c) Three courses that meet three of the four distribution requirements.
+Humanities, Arts, Social Sciences, and Sciences.
 Courses selected under (a) and/or (b) may also help satisfy the requirements of (c).
 These courses may be offered in WGST and/or cross-listed with WGST.

 Students are encouraged to consult with the Director of Women's and Gender Studies in selecting their courses.